Dr. Quinn, Medicine Woman: Other cast changes

 Numerous cast changes occurred throughout the series, although none was as significant.
 Most notable was the replacement of Jane Wyman as Michaela's mother, Elizabeth Quinn.
 Wyman signed on to play the role for the third episode of Dr. Quinn in season one.
-Later Wyman turned down an invitation to return for another guest appearance in season two, as she had retired completely from acting by this stage (her previous appearance in season one marked her final acting role of any kind).
+Later Wyman turned down an invitation to return for another guest appearance in season two, as she had retired completely from acting by this stage.
+Her previous appearance in season one marked her final acting role of any kind.
 Georgann Johnson was hired to replace Wyman in the role and continued throughout the remainder of the series, making one guest appearance each season and appearing in the final Dr. Quinn television movie.

 Michelle Bonilla originated the role of Theresa Morales in season five and was replaced by Alex Meneses in season six.
 Bonilla was abruptly let go for reasons that were never publicly stated.
 Meneses's portrayal was well received and she was featured throughout the sixth season, when her character fell in love with Jake Slicker.

 The role of Anthony (Grace and Robert E.'s adopted son) was played by Brenden Jefferson for four episodes in season four.
-He was replaced by Brandon Hammond, who continued in the role throughout seasons five and six.
+He was replaced by Brandon Hammond, who continued in the role in seasons five and six.

-Jennifer Youngs did not begin playing Ingrid until the character's second appearance; the first time the character appeared, she was played by Ashley Jones.
+Jennifer Youngs did not begin playing Ingrid until the character's second appearance.
+The first time the character appeared, she was played by Ashley Jones.

 Themes

 Dr. Quinn was arguably best known for its large supporting cast and its high-concept storytelling.
 The series often used its semi-historical setting as a vehicle to address issues of gender and race within the community.
-For example, one episode took on homophobia when the famous poet Walt Whitman came to town.
-Religion played a somewhat minor role in the series, but was also used to address certain issues and new ideas.
+For example, one episode took on homophobia when poet Walt Whitman came to town.
+Religion played a somewhat minor role in the series, but was used to address certain issues and new ideas.

 In the season-three finale, "For Better or Worse", Michaela and Sully were married during a special two-hour episode.
 During season four, Seymour's real-life pregnancy was written into the show.
 The following season saw the birth of Michaela and Sully's daughter, Katie.